circleupx/circleupx.github.io/content/post/2022/code-coverage/index.md

 The command above can be broken down as follows.

-- **reportgenerator** is the dotnet tool we installed.
+- **reportgenerator** is the dotnet tool we installed, it will take the XML file, inspect the contect of said file, then create an HTML report from that content.
 - **reports** is the path to the location of the report you which to convert.
 Note that it accepted wild cards.
 You can use **/*.xml for recursive search.
 - **targetdir** is used to specify the location where the report should be generated.
 If the folder does not exist, it will be created.
 - **reporttypes** is used to specify the report format, in this case, Html.

-The resulting HTML report will be located under the report folder, located on the index.html page and you should see the code report summary.
+The resulting HTML report will be located under the report folder, in that folder, locate the index.html page and you should see the code report summary as showned below.

 ![Code Coverage](/post/2022/code-coverage/nunit-code-coverage.PNG)